niklaushirt/cp4waiops-deployer/README.md

 - by Mail: nikh@ch.ibm.com

-**❗The installation has been tested for the CP4WAIOPS v3.7.0 release on OpenShift 4.10 on:**
+**❗The installation has been tested for the CP4WAIOPS v3.7.0 release on OpenShift 4.12 on:**

 - OpenShift Cluster (VMware on IBM Cloud) - IPI
 - IBM RedHat Openshift Kubernetes Service (ROKS) with IBM Cloud Storage (ibmc-xxx)

+But it should work on other Openshift Platforms as well